 Amarillo believes there is excellent potential for both oxide and sulphide gold in the Lavras do Sul project.
 The work completed by Rio Tinto and CBC has already demonstrated that the Cerrito and Butiá zones have gold mineralization, as summarized in Figures 5 and 6.
 A total of 46 holes were drilled by the two operators of which some of the best intersections are: LG003GD (RTM) 175m @ 0.75 g/t Au (Butiá) LG004GD (RTM) 181m @ 0.87 g/t Au (Butiá) BB-11-85 (CBC) 104m @ 1.03 g/t Au (Butiá) BB-01-85 (CBC) 184m @ 0.93 g/t Au (Butiá) BB-02-84 (CBC) 47m @ 1.04 g/t Au (Butiá) C-F06-86 (CBC) 65m @ 1.05 g/t Au (Cerrito) C-F10-84 (CBC) 90m @ 0.78 g/t Au (Cerrito) C-F07-89 (CBC) 101m @ 1.15 g/t Au (Cerrito) C-F04-86 (CBC) 71m @ 1.08 g/t Au (Cerrito) The gold mineralization at both zones is open in a number of directions.
 The mineralization is associated with pyrite and hosted in structurally controlled alteration zones within the granite.
 Most of the foregoing drill intercepts are from angled holes which tested the sulphide zone leaving the oxide zones largely untested.

 Figure 6: Cerrito gold zone, showing previous drilling and gold intercepts.
-Note that the old excavations do not lie directly over the sulphide mineralization and that the mineralization is open ot the East, West and at depth.
+Note that the old excavations do not lie directly over the sulphide mineralization and that the mineralization is open to the East, West and at depth

 Amarillo began drilling on the Lavras do Sul project in December 2006.
 Three holes were drilled in the Butiá zone.
 These were drilled from the southwest to the northeast, in the opposite direction to the historic drilling, to further define the structural zone that controls the mineralization.
 Large diameter PQ core was used in the oxide and transition zone to try to ensure full recovery.
 Results from the first drill hole have been released, with the following intercepts: From surface to 157 meters at 1.05 g/t Au, which included the following surface or near-surface intervals: 0 – 12 .5 m @ 1.92 g/t Au in the oxide zone.
 12.5 – 20 m @ 1.41 g/t Au in transition zone.
 Amarillo believes that the occurrence of gold in oxide above the sulphide zone is important.
 It shows there may be significant amounts of gold in oxide sitting above the sulphide mineralization.
 The sulphide mineralization is smaller, and more structurally focused than the broad clay and sericite alteration zones they occur within.
 The drilling at Cerrito is stepping out to the SE away from the known mineralization to test alteration and excavation trends.
 There are at least 10 separate zones of alteration with excavations from the gold rush times and with >1g/t rock float.
 As we do work, mapping is revealing more areas of alteration and workings.
 Only two of these zones, Butiá and Cerrito, have ever been drill tested, and both demonstrated interesting results.
 The most exciting aspect of the Lavras do Sul project is that there is no discernable difference between Butia and Cerrito, on the one hand, and the other areas of diggings, on the other.
 The Company believes there is good potential to find numerous zones of gold mineralization beneath these other areas.
 Orientation soil sampling over the Cerrito zone appears to outline the sulphide mineralization and suggest extensions to the mineralization.
 The Company intends to deploy this technique elsewhere as well.
 Amarillo has the following plan of work, in addition to meeting all its commitments under the Rio Tinto option agreement: